 This course examines three interrelated aspects of educational leadership studies of conceptual and theoretical foundations, with a particular emphasis on ethics of leadership; current research in the field, including feminist and cultural critiques; and topical issues and problems of leadership practice.
 Considerations of leadership character and role, power and authority in organizational relationships, and organizational goal achievement are central to the course.

-and one additional course (five units) approved by the student's senior supervisor.
+and one additional graduate course (three to five units) as approved by the student's supervisor

 and a comprehensive examination

-This program is also offered as a two year program that is often situated in communities throughout the provinces of British Columbia and Alberta.
+This program is also offered as a themed program that is often situated in communities.
 It caters to practicing educators who wish to improve their abilities to critically read, evaluate and integrate educational theory and research.
 The program's focus will be on a theme that integrates scholarly inquiry with focal interests and professional practice needs.